-- > We used a simple 85% factor to reduce the value of the collateral assets for reinsurance (excluding funds withheld), which allowed for market risk. - > For Retail Life, we split the overall risk mitigating effect from reinsurance by counterparty.
+- we used a simple 85% factor to reduce the value of the collateral assets for reinsurance (excluding funds withheld), which allowed for market risk. - for individual business Life, we split the overall risk mitigating effect from reinsurance by counterparty.
 We assumed that the risk mitigating effect was split between counterparties in the same proportion as the best estimate reinsurance asset is split between counterparties.

-E.2.2 Undertaking specific parameters and capital add-ons
+Undertaking specific parameters and capital add-ons